novouss/python-acf-parser/README.md

-# Steam Application Cace File Parser
+# Steam Application Cache File Parser
 An ACF file is a cache file used by Valve Steam, a software package used for downloading games.
 It contains information related to the software and is used for the original download as well as game updates. `steamfile.py` provides the ability for python to read and parse the information inside this file.
 Program returns a dictionary data type of the acf file.

 ## Importing...